workfordj/dfir-portfolio/Case-01-Windows-Registry-Analysis/README.md

 Publicly available CFReDS Windows Registry datasets were used for this analysis.

 ## Methodology
-Registry hives were examined in a read-only manner.
+This analysis was conducted using publicly available Windows Registry hive datasets obtained from the NIST CFReDS repository.
+All registry hives were examined in a read-only manner to preserve data integrity.

-Relevant keys and values were identified based on known Windows artifact locations.
+Analysis focused on user-centric registry artifacts commonly used in Windows forensic investigations, including RecentDocs, UserAssist, Run and RunOnce keys, and ShellBag data.
+These artifacts were examined to identify indicators of user activity, program execution, and persistence mechanisms.

-Findings were correlated to support investigative conclusions.
+Findings were interpreted within the context of known Windows registry behavior and correlated where possible to support investigative conclusions.
+No attempt was made to modify, repair, or recover deleted registry data beyond standard parsing techniques.

 ## Key Findings
 (Findings will be documented after analysis is complete.)